approvals/ApprovalTests.Net/docs/ApprovalTests/explanations/MainConcepts.md

 This method will:
 1. Serialize the object passed to it to the `.received.` file
 1. Compare it to the `.approved.` file
-1. Lunch a DiffTool on failure
+1. Launch a DiffTool on failure

 ### How it does it?
 Let's take the example: